MikeHopley/ftl-ships-strategy/index.md

 Mantis and Human are the strongest and safest boarding party (Zoltan bombing is more cute than effective).
 Keeping Zoltans at home also has tactical advantages: they can ion-proof your clone bay, [ion-proof one shield layer](https://www.youtube.com/watch?v=jpR3veZtlsc&t=3m15s), or [de-ionise shields](https://www.youtube.com/watch?v=jpR3veZtlsc&t=52s) even when you have multiple layers.

-Consider running the engines Zoltan through the teleporter, to power it.
-You can even move them during the FTL jump.
-With correct placement, they can be manning the engines 3 seconds after the battle starts (a good place to start is the bottom-left clone bay tile).
+Running the engines Zoltan through the teleporter powers it and counters teleporter hacks.
+You can move them during the FTL jump; with correct placement, they man engines ~3 seconds after the battle starts.

 Emergency Respirators make automated ships much easier to board.
 Keep them until you need to sell them for something better, like a weapon.

 As usual, the artillery is too expensive to upgrade, unless you are late in the game with plenty of scrap.
+Unlike a normal flak weapon, it does not disrupt cloaking.

 Sector 1 distress beacons are worth visiting.
 You have a clone bay, plus an okay teleporter blue option.